uvaai/ml2/10 Module 1/00 Overview/content.md

-# Week 7
+# Module 7

 This week we'll take a look at Logistic Regression.
 Logistic Regression is a regression method used to model the probability of an input being part of a certain class, so it is actually a classification technique.

-This week's [SOWISO module](/week7/exponentials-and-logarithms) topics are exponentials, logarithms, and differentiation, which are the required bits of theory for Logistic Regression.

-Then, we'll continue with [videos by Andrew Ng](/week7/logistic-regression) videos on Logistic Regression, as well as a recap on feature scaling, which is an essential part of this week's
+We'll start with [videos by Andrew Ng](/week7/logistic-regression) on Logistic Regression, as well as a recap on feature scaling, which is an essential part of this week's
 [programming notebook](/week7/shipwreck-survival).
 In the notebook, you will try to predict whether a person survived the Titanic shipwreck